 Baby Halloween Costumes Straight from the Closet

 Another great way to save money on your toddler’s Halloween costume is to choose items right from their closet.
-Put together and paired with some accessories, you can make your own adorable costume on a budget.
+Put pieces together and pair with some accessories.
+You can easily make your own adorable newborn Halloween costume on a budget.

 - Clown – choose the most colorful and most bold patterns.